Skip to main content

 What You’ll Learn

 This chapter walks you through Claude Code’s hook system, which lets you automate actions at specific points in the tool’s lifecycle.
-We’ll cover all 18 lifecycle events (split across three categories), the four handler types you can use to respond to events, configuration format and matcher patterns, exit code semantics for controlling execution flow, the hookSpecificOutput schema for PreToolUse decision control, and how to manage hooks interactively.
+We’ll cover all 24 lifecycle events (split across three categories), the four handler types you can use to respond to events, configuration format with the conditional if field for fine-grained filtering, matcher patterns, exit code semantics, the hookSpecificOutput schema for PreToolUse decision control (including the defer decision for SDK workflows), the PermissionDenied event and its connection to Auto Mode, the hook output size cap, and how to manage hooks interactively.

-By the end, you’ll be able to configure hooks that lint code before commits, block dangerous commands, send notifications on task completion, and enforce project-specific workflows.
+By the end, you’ll be able to configure hooks that lint code before commits, block dangerous commands, send notifications on task completion, log denied auto mode actions, and enforce project-specific workflows.

 What Are Hooks?